 On July 21, 2015, the law and related regulations known as the "Volcker Rule" went into effect.
-As part of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Volcker Rule focuses on the relationships between financial institutions, like Morgan Stanley, and entities called "covered be sold proportionately to achieve any requested funds," which include private equity funds and hedge funds ordinary income to the Client.
+As part of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Volcker Rule focuses on the relationships between financial institutions, like Morgan Stanley, and entities called "covered ordinary income to the Client.
 Client agrees that there is no By signing below on behalf of the entity client listed below, guarantee that "harvesting" requests received late in a you are confirming that the entity is not a covered fund